ldan-dev/ldan-dev/README.md

 - 🌱 I’m currently learning **AI and ML courses**

-- 👨‍💻 All of my projects are available at [https://ldan-dev.github.io/portfolio_0/](https://ldan-dev.github.io/portfolio_0/)
+- 👨‍💻 All of my projects are available at [my portfolio](https://ldan-dev.github.io/portfolio_0/)

 - 📫 How to reach me **ld.avinaneri@ugto.mx**